netbirdio/docs/docs/integrations/identity-providers/self-hosted/keycloak.md

 ### Step 1: Check your Keycloak Instance

-For this guide, you need a fully configured Keycloak instance running with configured SSL.
+For this guide, you need a fully configured Keycloak instance running with SSL.

 We assume that your Keycloak instance is available at https://YOUR-KEYCLOAK-HOST:443.
 Feel free to change the port if you have configured Keycloak with a different one.